Polynomial and rational measure modifications of orthogonal polynomials via infinite-dimensional banded matrix factorizations: Acknowledgments

 \section{Acknowledgments}

-We thank Mioara Joldes and Ioannis Papadopoulos for interesting discussions regarding this work and extensions, Marcus Webb for crucial guidance on infinite-dimensional factorizations, as well as Yuji Nakatsukasa and Matthew Colbrook for insightful comments on using nonstandard inner product Householder approaches for infinite-dimensional matrix factorizations in the early phases of the project.\\ TSG and SO were partially supported by an EPSRC grant (EP/T022132/1).
+We thank Mioara Joldes and Ioannis Papadopoulos for interesting discussions regarding this work and extensions, Marcus Webb for crucial guidance on infinite-dimensional factorizations, Yuji Nakatsukasa and Matthew Colbrook for insightful comments on using nonstandard inner product Householder approaches for infinite-dimensional matrix factorizations in the early phases of the project, as well as Jiajie Yao for valuable feedback.\\ TSG and SO were partially supported by an EPSRC grant (EP/T022132/1).
 RMS is supported by the Natural Sciences and Engineering Research Council of Canada, through a Discovery Grant (RGPIN-2017-05514).
 SO was also supported by a Leverhulme Trust Research Project Grant (RPG-2019-144).
+TSG was also supported by a PIMS-Simons postdoctoral fellowship, jointly funded by the Pacific Institute for the Mathematical Sciences (PIMS) and the Simons Foundation.